 Testing graph properties in the subgraph model.
-In general, a property of subgraphs of a base graph G (i.e., a property $\Pi_G \subseteq \mathcal{F}G$ as in Definition 1.1) is not a graph property (i.e., it is not closed under graph isomorphism).4 Still, following [27, Sec.
-1], we shall confine ourselves to the case that Π_G corresponds to the set of all subgraphs of G that has some graph property Π .
+In general, a property of subgraphs of a base graph G (i.e., a property $\Pi_G \subseteq \mathcal{F}G$ as in Definition 1.1) is not a graph property (i.e., it is not closed under graph isomorphism).3 Still we shall be interested in the case that Π_G corresponds to the set of all subgraphs of G that has some graph property Π .
 One reason for this restriction is that it allows comparing the task of testing whether a subgraph is in Π_G to the task of testing Π in some other model (e.g., testing Π in the bounded-degree graph model).
 Abusing notation, in these cases, we may write $\Pi_G = \mathcal{F}G \cap \Pi$, and sometimes refer to Π_G using the term graph property.